Category

 LEARN MORE

-Since all of these systems work hand-in-hand, the questions you’ll ask will usually involve interactions between systems and/or resources.
+Since all of these systems work hand-in-hand, your questions will usually involve interactions between systems and/or resources.
 For example:

 • Are there any times of day when security personnel aren’t monitoring the CCTVs covering sensitive areas?